 Masonry wall corners or areas in the wall that have thickened sections.
 Example of wall irregularities include foundations for masonry fireplaces and wall pilasters.
 [TOP]

-Call Bayer & Bayer if you see cracks, water leakage or dampness in your basement and any of your masonry needs.
+Call Bayer & Bayer for any of your masonry needs.

 Our Address (We love getting snail mail!)